-Check-in Information: You may check in on-line 24 hours prior to departure with certain airlines, make sure you have your passport and airline reference number handy.
+Check-in Information: With most airlines you can check in online 24 hours prior to departure.
+Make sure you have your passport information and airline reference number handy.
 Your airline reference number can be found on your e-ticket receipt.
 You will be able to select your seats and you must print your boarding pass.
-At the airport, go to the Bag Drop Area of your airline to check your luggage in.
-Please note that some airlines will allow you to pre-book seats outside the 24 hours but will charge you a fee which needs to be paid to the airline directly by phone or via their website.
+At the airport, go to the bag-drop area of your airline to check your luggage in.
+Please note that some airlines will allow you to pre-book seats more than 24 hours in advance but will usually charge a fee to do this which needs to be paid to the airline directly by phone or via their website.
 Please refer to your airlines website for further information.
 We recommend you arrive at the airport 3 hours prior to departure, even if you have checked in; this is due to the increased security measures now in place at all airports.
 If you do not have access to the internet, we again recommend you arrive at the airport 3 hours prior to departure and you may either use one of the available check-in desks or use the self-service kiosks and take your luggage to the 'drop-off' area.

-Baggage Information: We recommend that you do not exceed 20kgs of checked in baggage on your international flights as many of the domestic airlines within China have a luggage allowance of only 20kgs.
-As a guide, your main baggage should not exceed the following dimensions: 90cm x 75cm x 43cm (35.5ins x 29.5ins x 16ins), including the handle, pockets and wheels, and your cabin baggage should not exceed 55cm x 40cm x 20cm (22ins x 16in x 8ins), maximum weight 5kgs.
+Baggage Information: We request that you do not exceed 20kgs of checked baggage on your international flights as many of the domestic airlines within China have a luggage allowance of only 20kgs.
+As a guide, your main baggage should not exceed the following dimensions: 90cm x 75cm x 43cm (35.5ins x 29.5ins x 16ins), including the handle, pockets and wheels.
+Your cabin baggage should not exceed 55cm x 40cm x 20cm (22ins x 16in x 8ins) and have a maximum weight of 5kgs.
 For further information please refer to your airlines website.

 Terminal Information: This is shown on your e-ticket.
 On arrival in China, you will be met by your National Escort or Local Guide at the arrivals exit.